Skip to content

 • dvisvgm: A fantastic tool for converting DVI, PDF, and XDV files to SVG.
 Bundled with texlive.

-Note: SvelTeX doesn't bundle it dvisvgm, but rather spawns child processes that invokes dvisvgm on the user's system, if it is available.
+Note: SvelTeX doesn't bundle dvisvgm; it instead spawns child processes that invoke dvisvgm on the user's system if it is available.
 As such, SvelTeX can be licensed under MIT, despite dvisvgm being GPL.
 This is my understanding, anyhow.

 Development